Bed Styles Trends for a Calmer, Cozier Bedroom

 Function Meets Style

-Modern headboards often come with built-in lighting, USB ports, or shelving.
-These features are perfect for small bedrooms or tech-savvy sleepers.
-Explore our article on bookcase storage beds for stylish space-saving solutions.
+Modern headboards often feature built-in lighting, USB ports, or shelves—perfect for small bedrooms.
+Explore bookcase storage beds for stylish multifunction options.

 Smart Storage: Declutter for Calm